Rick Fox: Personal life

-Fox has a son named Kyle, who was born 1994 with Kari Hillsman, a woman he dated while playing basketball for the Boston Celtics.
-Kyle is an avid gamer and got his father into the eSports world.
+Fox has a son with Kari Hillsman, a woman he dated while playing basketball for the Boston Celtics.
+His son is an avid gamer and got his father into the eSports world.

 Fox eloped with American actress/singer Vanessa Williams in the summer of 1999 in the Caribbean.
 They had another ceremony in September 1999 in New York City.
-They had a daughter born in May 2000.
+They have a daughter.
 In August 2004, Fox filed for divorce from Williams.
-Fox and Williams' split however was amicable enough for the two of them to work onscreen together several years later on the television show Ugly Betty.
+Fox and Williams' split, however, was amicable enough for the two of them to work onscreen together several years later on the television show Ugly Betty.

 Fox and actress Eliza Dushku dated from October 2009 to June 2014.

+Fox was mistakenly reported to have been among the passengers killed in a helicopter crash alongside his former teammate Kobe Bryant in Calabasas, California on January 26, 2020; these claims were contradicted by Fox and his family.